 Folk tradition has it that the Blessed Mother showed herself to a middle age farmer and gave him a message on where she wanted her church to be located.

 She showed herself in a low tree amidst the glow heavenly light.
-Manaoag is know more as a pilgrimage town than anything else.
+Manaoag is known more as a pilgrimage town than anything else.
 It is sometimes called the pilgrim center of the North.

 The center of devotion is the image of Our Lady of the Holy Rosary, otherwise known as Nuestra Señora de Manaoag or plainly called Apo Baket by the townsfolk.
 The image of Our Lady of the Rosary of Manaoag which is ivory, is enshrined in the main altar of the Church.
 It is several centuries old and is said to be miraculous.